dudelkuchen/chartjs-plugin-largedatasets/README.md

     // ... other options ...
     plugins: {
       largedatasets: {
-          groupSize: 1, // defines the grouping size in pixel
+          groupSize: 1, // defines on how many pixels a point is drawn.
           recalculationMode: 'none', // no recalculation after window resize }
     }